Get insider access

 • Slow room mapping.

-The iRobot j7 is decent for cleaning high-pile carpet.
-It sucks up pet hair and larger debris like sand with very little difficulty.
-While it may need to make another pass to fully clear finer material like baking soda, it still does a fairly good job dealing with this kind of debris.
+The iRobot j7 is okay for cleaning high-pile carpets.
+It sucks up large and medium-sized debris like rice or cereal without much difficulty, but it may need to make another pass to fully clear away finer material like sand.
 Its surface detection feature allows it to automatically adapt to different floor types.
 Unfortunately, it can sometimes struggle to climb onto this kind of surface.
 It also incurs very high recurring costs and has many parts that need regular cleaning.

 Pros